kirokuan/jekyll/_posts/2019-06-30-debug-for-open-redis-connection-memory-leakage.md

 So my speculation is that our container create a pubsub but never unsubscribe it, so those connection remains and whenever the server publish new message to it.
 The message is left in RECV-Q, and that's why the output-limit is enlarged graduately.

+The difference between the 3rd-party and memorystore may be that memorystore may set unlimited for client-ouput-buffer pubsub while the default value of client-ouput-buffer pubsub is not unlimited.